dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

 When not called out explicitly in this document, all implementation recommendations in {{?I-D.ietf-httpbis-bcp56bis}} apply to use of HTTP by OTrP.

-Redirects MAY be automatically followed, and no request headers need be modified or removed upon a following such a redirect.
+Redirects MAY be automatically followed, and no additional request headers beyond those specified by HTTP need be modified or removed upon a following such a redirect.

 Content is not intended to be treated as active by browsers and so HTTP responses